FastLane-Labs/atlas/COVERAGE.md

 ### AtlasVerification.sol

+Effective Test Coverage: 100%

 Coverage as per coverage report:

-- Lines: 146/151 (96.7%)
+- Lines: 147/151 (97.4%)
-- Functions: 18/19 (94.7%)
+- Functions: 19/19 (100%)

-Work Needed:

-- L278 return false if `dAppOp.control != dConfig.to`
-- L360 `_handleNonces` returns true at end.
-Probably a bug and already covered.
-- L381 `_incrementHighestFullAsyncBitmap` returns nonceTracker at end.
-Probably a bug and already covered.
-- L414 `getDomainSeparator` view function.
+Unreachable Code:

+- L278 Cannot be reached as `_verifyDApp` would return false before L278 if either dAppOp.control or dConfig.to are invalid, and if both are valid then this `return false` line would be bypassed.

 Coverage Bugs:

+- L360 `_handleNonces` last return line is covered as function is tested without revert.
+- L381 `_incrementHighestFullAsyncBitmap` last return line is covered as function is tested without revert.
 - L525 the `break` in `manuallyUpdateNonceTracker` is covered if the line above is covered, which it is.

-Last updated: 2024-Jan-30
+Last updated: 2024-Feb-06

 ### DAppIntegration.sol

+Effective Test Coverage: 100%

 Coverage as per coverage report: